BigDataBiology/big-data-biology_org/manual.md

 education, socio-economic status, nationality, personal appearance, race, religion (or lack thereof), or sexual identity and orientation.

-Gratious sexual language and imagery is generally not appropriate for any lab venue, including lab meetings, presentations, or discussions.
+Gratuitous sexual language and imagery is generally not appropriate for any lab venue, including lab meetings, presentations, or discussions.
 Some projects of the group (including collaborations) may naturally result in discussions of sexual organs and behaviours.
-If these discussions are kept professional and are geared towards the advancement of research, they are not gratitous.
+If these discussions are kept professional and are geared towards the advancement of research, they are not gratuitous.

 Harassment includes offensive verbal comments related to gender, nationality, gender identity and expression, age, sexual orientation, disability, physical